Rime ice: Soft rime

-Soft rime is a white ice deposition that forms when the water droplets in light freezing fog or mist freeze to the outer surfaces of objects, with calm or light wind.
-The fog freezes usually to the windward side of tree branches, wires, or any other solid objects.
+Soft rime is a white ice deposition that forms when the water droplets in light freezing fog or mist freeze to the outer surfaces of objects during calm or light wind.
+The fog usually freezes to the windward side of solid objects, particularly those with a likeness to that of tree branches and wires.

 Soft rime is similar in appearance to hoar frost; but while rime is formed by vapour first condensing to liquid droplets (of fog, mist or cloud) and then attaching to a surface, hoar frost is formed by direct deposition from water vapour to solid ice.
 A heavy coating of hoar frost, called white frost, is very similar in appearance to soft rime, but the formation process is different; it happens when there is no fog, but very high levels of air relative humidity (above 90%) and temperatures below −8 °C.

-Soft rime formations appear as white ice needles and scales; they are fragile and can be easily shaken off objects.
-Factors that favour soft rime are small drop size: the slow accretion of liquid water, a high degree of supercooling, and fast dissipation of latent heat of fusion.
-The opposite conditions favour ice with higher densities, such as hard rime or clear ice.
+Soft rime formations appear as narrow white icy needles and scales.
+These needles are fragile and can be easily shaken off objects and removed.
+Factors that favour soft rime include: small drop size, the slow accretion of liquid water, a high degree of supercooling, and fast dissipation of latent heat of fusion.
+The opposite of these conditions favour ice with higher densities, such as the aforementioned hard rime or clear ice.